Twasi/twasi-docs/docs/getting-started/plugin-commands.md

 There are several ways to implement commands into your plugin:

-> Please keep in mind that your plugin will not receive any command it has not registered in it's plugin.yml file.
+> Please keep in mind that your plugin will not receive any command that it has not registered in it's plugin.yml file.

 ## The onCommand method (recommended for static commands)

-The most basic way is to override the onCommand method in your TwasiUserPlugin class (Take a look [here](/docs/twasi-plugin) if you don't know about the TwasiUserPlugin class).
+The most basic way is to override the onCommand method in your TwasiUserPlugin class.
+(Take a look [here](/docs/twasi-plugin) if you don't know about the TwasiUserPlugin class).

 ```java
 public class MyAmazingUserPlugin extends TwasiUserPlugin {